yamotech/activerecord-dbt/README.md

       tests:
       - not_null
     - name: status
-      description: Write a description of the 'posts.#{name}' column.
+      description: Write a description of the 'posts.status' column.
       tests:
       - accepted_values:
           values: